 With this in mind, we have put in place a policy with a major insurance company, which provides substantial protection in addition to that offered by the Financial Services Compensation Scheme (FSCS).

-In general terms, as a client you will enjoy the following level of protection of your assets:
+In general terms, as a client you will enjoy the following types of protection of your assets:-

 Under the Financial Services Compensation Scheme (FSCS), in the unlikely event that any of the banks that we use is declared in default, each individual client is entitled to up to a total of £85,000 (or £150,000 for joint accounts) in compensation for losses across all their deposits per institution.

-In addition to the regulatory protection, as a client of ours you will enjoy further protection in the event of negligence, fraud or misappropriation through our professional indemnity policy.
-This provides further cover in excess of £3 million.
+In addition to the regulatory protection, under the FSCS, our professional indemnity policy provides protection against loss arising in the event of negligence, fraud or misappropriation.
 The Financial Conduct Authority (FCA) dictates the terms and conditions of the policy and the level of protection to Jarvis.

 In the unlikely event that Jarvis ceased trading for any reason, creditors would not have any claim on client assets, either cash or stocks.

 Jarvis Investment Management Ltd ("Jarvis") is required to establish and implement an order execution policy and to provide appropriate information on this to its clients.
 This information about Jarvis's order execution policy is applicable to all retail clients of Jarvis.